Academic Data Collection || Academic Insight

 Available in the last two weeks of the semester

 The First Destination Survey asks students to share their post-graduation plans.
-Students that indicate that they are still seeking employment will be contacted by the University Career Center for an opportunity to receive additional career resources.
 Information to complete the First Destination Survey can be found on the student’s Canvas course page during the semester the student is enrolled.

 FIRST DESTINATION SURVEY SIX-MONTH FOLLOW-UP PROCESS